 Tool girl calendars have been a staple in garages and workshops across the country for years but now it seems only two manufacturers are still selling these calendars, Makita and RIDGID.

 UPDATE: It looks like Makita has discontinued the Miss Makita, but they’ve still got the pinup girls at their tradeshow booths.

 Makita isn’t happy with just one tool girl as they have two!
 They also understand their multi-cultural audience may appreciate some diversity.

 Makita’s tool girl page has appearances, calendars and photoshoots with all types of tools.
 You can pick your favorite girl and your favorite tool.

 Since 1935, RIDGID has been selling their tool girl calendar and they are celebrating their 75th anniversary this year with a vintage cover.
 Don’t expect the girls inside to look as demure.

 SnapOn tools pinup calendars are still hanging in thousands of garages across the country.
-Even though SnapOn discontinued their calendar in 1994, the ones that remain are like a snapshot of bygone era of spandex and neon.
+Even though SnapOn discontinued its calendar in 1994, the ones that remain are like a snapshot of the bygone era of spandex and neon.

 Our favorite tool girl can’t be found in a tool calendar but by watching reruns of Tool Time.
 The first tool girl was Pam Anderson (pre-Baywatch) and launched her career but her replacement, Debbie Dunning was our favorite.